Sabres unable to solve New Jersey in loss - NewsBreak

 Third Period

-The Sabres remain home to host the Tampa Bay Lightning on Monday night.
-The two teams will drop the puck at seven p.m. on the flagship home of the Sabres Radio Network - WGR Sportsradio 550.
-Pregame coverage begins at six o'clock with Mike Schopp and the Bulldog.
+The Sabres remain home to host the Tampa Bay Lightning on Monday night at KeyBank Center.
+The two teams will drop the puck at 7 p.m.
+EST on the flagship home of the Sabres Radio Network - WGR Sports Radio 550.
+Pregame coverage begins at 6 p.m.
+EST with Mike Schopp and the Bulldog.

 Comments / 0